RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 ---
-title: "Create your own Tracker App in a browser using Mendix Studio"
+title: "Create your own Tracker app in a browser using Mendix Studio"
 #category: "Apps"
 #parent: "Mendix"
 #menu_order: 10